Immanuel Church (Tel Aviv): World War I (1914-1917)

 After the outbreak of World War I the Sublime Porte de facto abolished the personal exterritoriality and consular jurisdiction for foreigners according to Capitulations of the Ottoman Empire on 7 September 1914.
 Many young male parishioners left Jaffa to join the German Imperial Army.
 Rabenau accompanied them to serve as military chaplain.
 The Prussian Evangelical Supreme Ecclesiastical Council ordered his return in October.
-His wife and their two sons moved to Germany for the duration of the war.

 The Ottoman authorities forced all enemy missionary institutions to close in October 1914 and many missionary pupils then joined the joint Evangelical-Templer school of Jaffa.
 Their premises were confiscated for military purposes.
 In November 1914 the Ottoman Sultan Mehmed V declared in his function as Caliph the Jihad, which aroused fear for anti-Christian atrocities among the parishioners.

 The war years were characterised by an increasing inflation of the Ottoman banknotes, causing Jerusalem's Association severe transfer losses at remitting salaries to its collaborators in the Holy Land, since the association had to purchase – in return for marks – foreign exchange denominated in inflationary Ottoman banknotes, which had to be sold again in Jaffa for less inflated Ottoman hard coins at a rate far below par.
 Until 1916 the Ottoman banknotes had dropped to a ¼, later to _{1}/^{6} of their pre-war rate in mark, which was inflated itself.
 The war-related scarcity of goods further caused a dearness of most products so Jerusalem's Association had to increase its transfers to the Holy Land.